U-C-S/Hurl/Docs/Features/Rule-Matching.md

-# About rules
+# Using rules to speeds things up

 ## What are rules?

-They are text strings, which when configured can automatically open a browser for you, instead of prompting for selecting a browser.
-Thus saving an extra step.
-Each time you open a link in Hurl, it goes through all the configured rules to see if any matches with the URL and if it matches, it automatically opens the associated browser.
+They are text strings, which when configured can automatically open a browser for you, instead of prompting to select a browser.
+Thus saving a step.
+Each time you open a link via Hurl, it searches through all the configured rules to see if any matches with the URL and if it matches, it automatically opens the associated browser.

 ### Types of rules